praneshvittal/capistranotuts/README.md

 ### Tasks Demystified  ###

 Here is a task that downloads a war file.
-This may seem daunting at first but I will dissect it from star to finish.
+This may seem daunting at first but I will dissect it from start to finish.

 ```ruby
 desc "Download Webapp war file"